iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 ============
 Plot Windows
 ============
-In versions \>=v0.1.0, there is a new feature that allows you to create multiple plot windows.
+In versions v0.1.0 and above, there is a new feature that allows you to create multiple plot windows.
 To use this feature, navigate to Windows \> New plot window in the menu bar:

 .. image:: ../_static/vertiq_testing_tool_pictures/new_plot_window.png